joey-caron/my-eportfolio/README.md

 ### <pre align="center">Future updates</pre>

-In the future, I will be performing enhancements for categoory 3, Databases.
+In the future, I will be performing enhancements for category 3, Databases.
 The updates will include the creation of an embedded SQLite database to hold tables of users and customers.
 I will also be continuing to make changes to the UI design and tweaks to the existing functionality to allow seamless integration of the new functionality.

 ### <pre align="center">Original Version</pre>